Rynaro/fluxus/README.md

 _This library takes inspiration from the Clean Architecture concepts of use cases._

-_Some similarities with [dry-monads](https://github.com/dry-rb/dry-monads) and [u-case](https://github.com/serradura/u-case) can easily be perceived.
-This library operates to bring interoperability with them._

 ## Installation

 You can add it to your project as a dependency: